-I wrote a piece for a expat blogging writing competition about Croatian swear words, well, Croatian phrases actually.
+I wrote a piece for an expat blogging writing competition about Croatian swear words back in 2014; well, Croatian phrases, actually.
 I had some great feedback from it (& it even won a gold medal), so I thought I’d share it with you all.

-It seems that (most) Dalmatians just love to shorten words, sing, and as I have come to learn: swear, and swear a lot!
-Below is a list of a few phrases you’ll find handy here in Dalmatia.
-Just a word of warning, a few might offend, so apologies up front if you find yourself blushing at these Croatian swears.
+It seems that (most) Dalmatians love to shorten words, sing, and, as I have come to learn: swear, and swear a lot!
+Below are a few phrases you’ll find handy here in Dalmatia.
+Just a word of warning, a few might offend, so apologies upfront if you find yourself blushing at these Croatian swears.

-If you want to know some of the general everyday phrases, we have a learn Croatian guide and Croatian language tips that may help you!
+If you want to know some general everyday phrases, we have a learn Croatian guide and language tips that may help you!
 But, if you want to learn how to swear in Croatian, read on for just a handful of some Croatian swear words translated for your pleasure.

 Nemoj me jebat

 Not the most polite of the phrases you’ll hear, but trust me, you will hear it.
-Maybe not heard in the shopping center or any formal situations, but if someone tells a tale that just seems too incredible to believe, you’ll hear the other person say nemoj me jebat.
+Maybe not heard in the shopping center or any formal situations, but if someone tells a tale that seems too incredible to believe, you’ll hear the other person say nemoj me jebat.
 To keep this PG, it’s essential to use your imagination a little.
 Dalmatians like to swear, so keep that in mind.
-You should know that you’d use this phrase when in English you’d want to say, “are you serious?”.
+You should know that you’d use this phrase when you’d want to say, “are you serious?” in English.
 But it translates to do not f*ck with me.
-You get the idea, right?
+You get the idea.
 If not, reach out to me, and I’ll explain.

 Čaću ti jarca

 Do you have stubborn kids?
-Well, you may want to keep this one handy then, as it’s mostly used when your kids are stubborn mules.
-Although I still can’t see why as it’s a terrible phrase.
+You may want to keep this one handy, as it’s primarily used when your kids are stubborn mules.
+Although I still can’t see why, as it’s a terrible phrase.
 It means f*ck your goat, Father.
 That’s right, you heard it correctly; he just mentioned your father and a goat in that way.
-Sometimes it’s best just not to say some of these phrases, but rather just know what they mean when you hear them, and this is one of them.
+Sometimes it’s best not to say some of these phrases but rather know what they mean when you hear them, which is one of them.
 Swearing in Croatian could get you some weird looks – so be warned.

 Boli me kurac

-If you like a slightly more polite version is boli me ona stvar that translates to, that thing hurts me, and once again makes no sense.
-However, it’s simply used for saying, I don’t give a damn.
+If you like, a slightly more polite version is boli me ona stvar which translates to, that thing hurts me, and once again, makes no sense.
+However, it’s used for saying, I don’t give a damn.

 Kako da ne